syang357/PRIME/README.md

 # PRIME-Fiber-Optogenetics
-The repository is for the data and code of a manuscript currently under review in _Nature Neuroscience_
+The repository is for the data and code of a manuscript under review in _Nature Neuroscience_.